nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Undo a command : `undo`
 Format: `undo`

 > undo is not a command, so you can not undo a 'undo'.
-See `redo`
+See `redo`.
 >
-> can only undo commands that make changes to database
+> can only undo commands that make changes to database.

 Example:
 * `undo`
   COMMAND removed

-### Undo a command : `redo`
+### Redo a command : `redo`
 Format: `redo`

-> can only redo commands that make changes to database
+> can only redo commands that make changes to database.
 >
-> only available when undo has been used before
+> only available when undo has been used before.

 Example:
 * `redo`
   COMMAND repeated

 ### Completing tasks : `mark`
 Marks the task identified by the index number used in the last task listing as completed and put in the archived tab.
 Format: `mark INDEX`

-> can only mark task that are not complete yet
+> can only mark task that are not complete yet.

 Examples:
 * `list`